Broceliande

 Son of the king Uther Pendragon, Arthur was placed under the guardianship of Merlin as soon as he was born.
 That’s right, an agreement linked the king and Merlin thanks to his help to unite Uther Pendragon to the woman he loved.

 Later on, years after the King’s death, he was the one that succeeded to remove the sword Excalibur from the rock.
 He then ignored his noble ancestry.
-Excalibur, magical sword known to be unbreakable, protecting from any harm while slicing the impssible.
-It promises to its heir a destiny full of conquest and glory.
+Excalibur, the magical sword known to be unbreakable, protecting from any harm while slicing the impossible.
+It promised to its heir a destiny full of conquest and glory.
 With the people’s suspicions, his origins where rapidly revealed by Merlin which reinforced his right access to the throne.

 Gathering the bravest knights with Merlin’s help, the Round Table was created.
-It permited to gather them all on a equal foot!
-Together, they won multiple battles through the years.
+It permited to set them all on an equal footing !
+Together, they won many battles through the years.
 Their last mission was the suprem quest of the Holy Graal’s search, Christ’s blood-bearing cup.
-It guaranteed the immortality of whoever finds it.
+It guaranteed the immortality of whoever would find it.

 Viviane

-Viviane, or her other name “Lady of the Lake”, living within Broceliande’s forest.
-Forest where multiple magical creatures as fairies and dragons were in abundance.
+Viviane, or “Lady of the Lake”, lives within Broceliande’s forest.
+This forest where many magical creatures as fairies and dragons were living in abundance.
 Mastering enchantments and some of nature’s knowledge, she raised Lancelot after his parents death.
-She took him at the bottom of her Lake.
-Till the 18 of the young man, she thaught him the handling of weapons and the necessary knowledge to make of him a brave knight.
+She took him deep down into her Lake.
+Till the young man turned 18, she thaught him the handling of weapons and the necessary knowledge to make him a brave knight.

 In an other variant of the legend, she is supposed to be the one who gave Excalibur to Arthur.
 Through all the adventures of Arthur, her goal was to watch over them.